dauwhe/why-books/README.md

 1. Using `<nav>` element to describe ordered list of links that make up the publication.

-Pros: very webby, needed anyway, just the right semantics.
+Pros: very webby, needed anyway, just the right semantics, accessible.

 Cons: not JSON, doesn't work well for more experimental publications?, people keep saying their book doesn't need a TOC.